anubhav1997/youneednodataset/README.md

 # Setup

 We currently support two models to generate faceswaps - SimSwap and Sberswap.
 These need to cloned and extracted in this repository for it to work.
 You can do so using the commands below.
-However, we write our own face cropper and thus the insightace_func needs to be m
+However, we write our own face cropper and thus the insightace_func needs to be removed from the directory.

 ```
 $ git clone https://github.com/neuralchen/SimSwap
-$ mv SimSwap/* ./
+$ rm SimSwap/insightface_func && mv SimSwap/* ./
 $ git clone https://github.com/ai-forever/sber-swap
-$ mv sber-swap/* ./
+$ rm SimSwap/insightface_func && mv sber-swap/* ./
 ```